kubernetes/enhancements/keps/sig-testing/20190605-presubmitconfig-in-tested-repo.md

 ones from the `prow.yaml` added, if applicable.

-Additionally, all components that need to access the `Presubmit` configuration need to be changed to use the new getters and in most cases, to contain a git client which can be used to fetch the `prow.yaml`.
+Additionally, all components that need to access the `Presubmit` configuration need to be changed to use the new getters and  to contain a git client which can be used to fetch the `Presubmit` config from inside the repo.

 ### Risks and Mitigations